MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

     ![A screenshot of the Mesh Uploader with the Thumbnail take from folder option selected.](../../media/make-your-environment-available/041-thumbnail-take-from-folder.png)

 1. Drag the right side of the **Mesh Environments** window to make it wider.
-This makes it easier to read all the thumnail options.
+This makes it easier to read all the thumbnail options.

     ![A screenshot of the Mesh Uploader widened so the user can see the thumbnail options better.](../../media/make-your-environment-available/042-thumbnail-options-wider.png)

-1. Select the folder that will store your custom thumbnails: click the *Select custom thumbnail folder* button. **TIP**: You may have to click it twice.
+1. Select the folder that will store your custom thumbnails: click the *Select custom thumbnail folder* button (the three-dot button). **TIP**: You may have to click it twice.

     ![A screenshot of the Mesh Uploader widened so the user can see the thumbnail options better.](../../media/make-your-environment-available/043-thumbnail-select-folder-button.png)